PyO3/pyo3/guide/src/features.md

 This feature was introduced to ease migration.
 It was found that delayed reference counts cannot be made sound and hence `Clon`ing an instance of `Py<T>` must panic without the GIL being held.
 To avoid migrations introducing new panics without warning, the `Clone` implementation itself is now gated behind this feature.

-### `disable-reference-pool`
+### `pyo3_disable_reference_pool`

-This is a performance-oriented feature which disabled the global reference pool and the assocaited overhead for the crossing the Python-Rust boundary.
+This is a performance-oriented conditional compilation flag, e.g. [set via `$RUSTFLAGS`][set-configuration-options], which disabled the global reference pool and the assocaited overhead for the crossing the Python-Rust boundary.
 However, if enabled, `Drop`ping an instance of `Py<T>` without the GIL being held will abort the process.

-Since this feature does not really have additive semantics, it should only be enabled in leaf crates, i.e. in a crate producing a Python extension or embedding the Python interpreter.

 ### `macros`